curtischen03/CS163-Projects-2024Fall/_posts/2024-12-13-team16-face_recognition_loss.md

 *Table 1.
 Comparison of LMCL with and without feature normalization.* [2].

 ### Cosine Margin m
 The value of m plays an important role in improving learning of highly discriminable features.
 A higher value of m enforces a stricter classiﬁcation, making the learned features more robust against noise.
-On the other hand, too large an m prevents the model from converging since the cosine constraint (FILL OUT) becomes too hard to satisfy.
+On the other hand, too large an m prevents the model from converging since the cosine constraint<br>

+$$
+\cos{(\theta_1)}-m \geq \cos{(\theta_2)}
+$$

+<br>becomes too hard to satisfy.
 The bounds of m turn out to be <br>

 $$
 0 \leq m \leq 1-\cos{(\frac{2 \pi}{C})}, (K=2)